HomeDirectoriesYour Business Listing Helps AI Pick You

 5. Engagement Layer: Review sites and customer interaction platforms

-Essential Facts for Market
+Essential facts for market

 • 73% of all business searches now have local intent (“near me” or location-specific)

 Did you know?
-According to research cited by Google’s local ranking guidelines, businesses that add photos to their listings receive 42% more requests for directions and 35% more clicks to their websites than businesses without photos.
+According to research cited by Google’s local ranking guidelines, businesses that add photos to their listings get 42% more requests for directions and 35% more clicks to their websites than businesses without photos.

-Essential Components for 2024 Listings
+Essential components for 2024 listings

 Based on current market trends, these elements have become essential for effective business listings in 2024: